tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/API文档/Object 接口/分块上传/ListMultipartUploads_intl_en.md

 ## Description
-This API (List Multipart Uploads) is used to query the multipart uploads in progress.
-Up to 1,000 ones can be listed in one single request operation.
+This API is used to query the ongoing multipart uploads.
+A single request operation can list up to 1,000 multipart uploads.

-> You need to have read permission to the bucket.
+>!
+To make the request, you need to have the permission to read the bucket.

 ## Request
 ### Sample Request